globocom/azkaban-cli/README.md

 $ azkaban upload --help
 Usage: azkaban upload [OPTIONS] PATH

+  Generates a zip of path passed as argument and uploads it to Azkaban.

 Options:
   --host TEXT      Azkaban hostname with protocol.
-  --user TEXT      Login user.
-  --password TEXT  Login password.
   --project TEXT   Project name in Azkaban, default value is the dirname
                    specified in path argument.
-  --zip-name TEXT  Zip file name that will be uploaded to Azkaban.
-Default
+  --zip-name TEXT  If you wanna specify Zip file name that will be generated
-                   value is project name.
+                   and uploaded to Azkaban.
+Default value is project name.
   --help           Show this message and exit.
 ```